-Student Rights During A Grievance Process
+Student Rights During Sexual Misconduct Grievance Processes

-During a grievance process, you have the right to:
+During a sexual misconduct process, you have the right to:

-- A prompt, fair, and impartial process from the initial investigation to the final result (completed within the timeframes laid out by the policies and in a manner that is transparent, provides timely notice of meetings and equal access to information to both the Complainant and the Respondent, and conducted by officials without a conflict of interest or bias for either party that receive annual training on how to conduct an investigation and hearing process that protects both the safety of Complainants and promotes accountability). - Have an advisor of your choice present during any meeting or proceeding - Notification, in writing, of - o The result of any hearing proceeding from your report - o The University's procedures to appeal the results of a hearing proceeding - Any change to the results - When the results become final
+- A prompt, fair, and impartial process from the initial investigation to the final result (completed within the timeframes laid out by the our policies and in a manner that is transparent, provides timely notice of meetings and equal access to information to both the complainant and the respondent, and conducted by officials without a conflict of interest or bias for either party that receive annual training on how to conduct an investigation and hearing process that protects both the safety of complainants and promotes accountability. - Have an advisor of your choice present during any meeting or proceeding - · Notification, in writing, of - o The result of any hearing proceeding from your report - o The University's procedures to appeal the results of a hearing proceeding - Any change to the results - When the results become final

-General Investigation FAQs
+General Sexual Misconduct Investigation FAQs

-The following is a list of frequently asked questions that may be helpful for anyone involved or considering being involved in the investigation process related to student(s)-to-student(s) matters and cases in which a Chapman student is the individual alleged to have violated policy.
+The following is a list of frequently asked questions that may be helpful for anyone involved or considering being involved in the Title IX investigation process related to student(s)-to-student(s) matters and cases in which a Chapman student is the individual alleged to have violated policy.
+Find more FAQs and information online at chapman.edu/consent.